Frequently Asked Questions

 On the Friday of each camp, Campers should be picked up at 1:30 pm.
 We will also have a table of “Lost and Found” belongings that parents are encouraged to look at before leaving.

 As the camp is fully staffed by volunteers, we are able to offer a 5-day overnight children’s camp at a very accessible rate.

-Family discount: $350 for first child, $320 each for any other children in household
+Family discount: $350 for each additional child within household

 It is our desire that every child has the opportunity to attend camp, regardless of their financial situation.
 To be eligible for financial assistance, a confidential scholarship form should be completed and submitted with registration.
 Forms are available here on our website or at your local UB church.
 All applications are subject to Sponsorship Committee approval and there is no guarantee as to how much assistance will be available.

 This is a rustic camp.
 We are not equipped to handle exceptional medical, behavioural, social needs, serious allergies, or exceptional dietary needs (including vegan diets).
 Campers are expected to eat from the camp menu unless specified for medical reasons.
 In this case, camp staff will reach out before camp to discuss dietary accommodations.